JavaDaemon/simple-webserver/README.md

 This solution allows the server to scale, as traffic increases.
 However, it will hog as many resources as it can come near.

 A different approach is using the ExecutorService "fixedThreadPool", while specifying the max amount of Threads wanted.
-As trafic increases, so will be servers respond-time.
+As traffic increases, so will be servers respond-time.
 It will however still handle client asynchronously, but with this solution it will not create more Threads, resulting in a more controlled server.

 Alternatively, the JVM running the software can be restricted on its own.